How much does a session cost?

 Is it recommended to have siblings in the same class?

 Siblings almost always swim together and it works great, but honestly as soon as the children are swimming it doesn’t matter at all.
 They just want to swim with anyone.
+For your first session your child will swim by themselves with us and then when they are ready we can move to social swimming.

 Should my child stay home if they have are sick or have a runny nose?